Never Mind the Buzzcocks: History

 The show ran on the BBC from 1996 until 2015.
 From its inception until December 2005, it was presented by Mark Lamarr (who also produced the show from 2004 until his departure).
 Simon Amstell started hosting in October 2006.
 Regular team captains include Phill Jupitus, Sean Hughes (until May 2002), Bill Bailey (September 2002 – February 2008), Noel Fielding (October 2009 – December 2014), and also the guest captains (October 2008 – January 2009).
-Bill Bailey had appeared as a guest in series 4 on Phill Jupitus's team and series 5 on Sean Hughes's team.
+Bill Bailey had appeared as a guest in series 4 on Phill Jupitus' team and series 5 on Sean Hughes's team.

 At the end of 2005, it was announced that Mark Lamarr was to take a break from the show after 150 episodes, to concentrate on other projects.
 The series that aired in early 2006 was hosted by guest presenters, before being permanently handed over to Simon Amstell, who had appeared twice as a panellist (series 13, episode 8 and series 16, episode 11), and once as a guest presenter (series 18, episode 2).
 The first time Amstell appeared as a panellist under Lamarr's tenure, coincidentally, Lamarr jokingly accused him of "stealing his act".

 Following series 20 (Amstell's second as regular host), a highlights show was broadcast, presented by Alan Yentob as a parody of his own arts series Imagine.
 The highlights programme was sub-titled Imagine… A Mildly Amusing Panel Show.
 From then on, every series included a compilation highlights show, usually including some mockumentary-style "behind the scenes" footage.

 Series 20 of Never Mind the Buzzcocks concluded on 7 March 2007.
 The show began its 21st series on 15 November 2007 with Simon Amstell as host and Phill Jupitus and Bill Bailey as team captains, although Noel Fielding temporarily replaced Bill Bailey for three episodes of series 21.
 Series 21 concluded on 14 February 2008.